 RS-232 communication with an Alicat

 The RS-232 protocol is the default method of talking to Alicat devices.
-While instruments can also be configured using a variety of other protocols (RS-485, Profibus, EtherCAT, Modbus RTU or TCP/IP, DeviceNet, and Ethernet/IP), the tried and true RS-232 communication standard remains the go-to method for commanding and reading Alicats.
+While instruments can also be configured using a variety of other protocols (RS-485, PROFIBUS, EtherCAT, Modbus RTU or TCP/IP, DeviceNet, PROFINET, and EtherNet/IP), the tried and true RS-232 communication standard remains the go-to method for commanding and reading Alicats.

 The not-so-standard RS-232 standard